 MITIGATION MEASURE Implementation Timing Responsible Agency or Party Revegetate with native vegetation found within similar habitats within the same watershed to minimize erosion, prevent the establishment of invasive weeds, and accelerate the recovery of native vegetation communities.
 Whenever feasible, certain construction a ctivities will be timed to a void impacts to sensitive habitats and wildlife species, as presented in Table 3.4-5 of the EIR, and at the end of this MMRP.
 Ideally, most if not all vegetation clearing will be done in the fall.
 MM BIO-9(a).
-Minimize Construction-related Activities in Palustrine Emergent Wetlands and Aquatic/Riverine Habitats Minimize construction related activities including, but not limited to, access routes, staging a reas, stockpile a reas, and equipment maintenance, within or adjacent to the limits of palustrine emergent wetlands and a quatic/riverine habitats, to the extent feasible.
+Minimize Construction-related Activities in Palustrine Emergent Wetlands and Aquatic/Riverine Habitats Minimize construction related activities including, but not limited to, access routes, staging areas, stockpile areas, and equipment maintenance, within or adjacent to the limits of palustrine emergent wetlands and a quatic/riverine habitats, to the extent feasible.
 Wetlands and aquatic/riverine areas shall be clearly shown on construction plans.
 Temporary fencing (e.g., silt fencing) shall be installed at the outermost edge of all features not directly affected by trail construction.
 Prior to construction CFL and RTC MM BIO-9(b).
-Develop and Implement Wetland Mitigation and Monitoring Plan A qualified biologist shall be retained to prepare a Wetland Mitigation and Monitoring Plan (MMP) for all direct and indirect impacts to wetlands and aquatic/riverine habitats resulting from trail construction, resulting in no-net-loss (minimum 1:1 replacement) of these sensitive habitat types.
+Develop and Implement Wetland Mitigation and Monitoring Plan A qualified biologist shall be retained to prepare a Wetland Mitigation and Monitoring Plan (MMP) for all direct and indirect impacts to wetlands and a quatic/riverine habitats resulting from trail construction, resulting in no-net-loss (minimum 1:1 replacement) of these sensitive habitat types.
 The mitigation area locations and replacement ratios shall be determined in consultation with the USFWS, NOAA Fisheries, USACE, Central Coast RWQCB, California Coastal Commission, and California Department of Fish and Wildlife.
-It is expected that mitigation requirements shall be based on the determination by the California Coastal Commission that the trailis a resource-dependent use by providing safe pedestrian and bicycle access to the recreation (e.g., beaches, scenic viewpoints) along the northern Santa Cruz coast and based on its capacity for "nature study" pursuant to Section 30233(a)(7) of the Coastal Act.
-The Wetland MMP shall include the following: Description of the Project including acreage of temporary and permanent impacts to palustrine emergent wetlands, Coastal Act wetlands including arroyo willow scrub and arroyo willow riparian forest, and aquatic/riverine features as identified in a formal delineation of jurisdictional wetlands, including a determination of regulatory status and permitting requirements to determine suitable mitigation ratios Goals of compensatory mitigation project including types and areas of wetland and a quatic/riverine habitat to be created, restored/enhanced : impacted) Location and acreage of wetland and riparian mitigation areas including size, ownership status, and existing functions and values of restored and/or enhanced sensitive habitats Detailed wetland and a quatic/riverine construction and planting techniques Description and design of habitat requirements for special-status plants and wildlife, including CRLF, potentially occupyi Prior to and during construction CFL and RTC
+It is expected that mitigation requirements shall be based on the determination by the California Coastal Commission that the trail is a resource-dependent use by providing safe pedestrian and bicycle access to the recreation (e.g., beaches, scenic viewpoints) along the northern Santa Cruz coast and based on its capacity for "nature study" pursuant to Section 30233(a)(7) of the Coastal Act.
+The Wetland MMP shall include the following: Description of the Project including acreage of temporary and permanent impacts to palustrine emergent wetlands, Coastal Act wetlands including arroyo willow scrub and arroyo willow riparian forest, and a quatic/riverine features as identified in a formal delineation of jurisdictional wetlands and other Waters of the U.S. Ecological functions and values assessment of wetlands, including a determination of regulatory status and permitting requirements to determine suitable mitigation ratios Goals of compensatory mitigation project including types and areas of wetland and a quatic/riverine habitat to be created, restored, and/or enhanced; specific functions and values of mitigation habitat types; and mitigation ratios (created/restored/enhanced: impacted) Location and acreage of wetland and riparian mitigation areas including size, ownership status, and existing functions and values of restored and/or enhanced sensitive habitats Detailed wetland and a quatic/riverine construction and plan Prior to and during construction CFL and RTC